 Philip is currently instructed in a wide range of matters across the different areas of Chambers’ practice.
-Philip’s recent practice has focused particularly on banking and commercial litigation, international arbitration, civil fraud claims and professional disciplinary matters.
-He has experience of appearing before the High Court and the County Court, as well as the Solicitors Disciplinary Tribunal.
+Philip’s recent practice has focused particularly on banking and commercial litigation, arbitration, energy disputes and professional disciplinary matters.

 Banking and Financial Services

 - RBS Rights Issue Litigation – Philip was instructed to act for RBS and four of its former directors in the RBS Rights Issue Litigation, a substantial Group Litigation claim relating to the accuracy of the representations made in RBS’s Prospectus for its 2008 Rights Issue.

 - Philip was recently instructed as sole counsel in Commercial Court proceedings commenced by a lender to enforce obligations due under series of contracts in a mezzanine financing transaction.

 - Philip is regularly instructed to represent major retail and investment banks in a wide variety of disputes, including mis-selling claims.
 Recent instructions include acting as sole counsel for Barclays Bank in a long-running claim in the High Court, defending a claim for alleged breach of the Lending Code.

 - Philip spent 2 months on secondment to the Financial Markets litigation department of Dentons LLP in 2015, working primarily on swaps litigation.

 - In 2013-2014, Philip was undertook a three-month secondment to a major retail bank to advise on issues arising in its review of sales of Interest Rate Hedging Products, including swap transactions.

 - In 2014 Philip was seconded to Barclays’ Retail and Business Banking team where he worked directly with the in-house legal team on a variety of County Court and High Court disputes.